HakaiInstitute/magazine-visualizations/grizzly-bear/readme.md

-This visualization lives in [Observable](https://observablehq.com/@mbrownshoes/bear-on-the-go) and is embedded as an ifrome in the magazine
+This visualization lives in [Observable](https://observablehq.com/@mbrownshoes/bear-on-the-go) and is embedded as an iframe in the magazine

 https://www.hakaimagazine.com/features/where-now-grizzly-bear/